 KeyConfigure only.
 Given an input file with a list of computer names, open a new window with matching computer records.
 Used for an add hoc search based on arbitrary input from another source.
 A similar script can be provided that works on Serial numbers if needed.
 Contact Support for that script.

 KeyConfigure only.
 Utility script to list all local users that exist in a given AD group.
 Useful when setting up User based polices to ensure AD query is working and user attributes are matching.
 May be useful in conjunction with the Import User Information from AD script above.

 This script is useful in some instances when imported records didn't line up with records created by KeyAccess checkins.
 This can happen due to using an ID type other than Serial as the primary and importing records prior to client creation.
 Using this script you can choose how to merge the Import records with the Discovered records.

+Note in the Web UI this script is generally replaced by the Quick Edit feature.
 A more robust script that incorporates options available in many of the other simple scripts, like setting Division, Lifecycle, Auto Logout, Map Visibility, and more.
 You can select multiple Computers and change multiple attributes quickly in bulk.

+Note in the Web UI this script is generally replaced by the Quick Edit feature.
 Similar to Move Computers but with many fewer options.
 Allows bulk change of Lifecycle stage, Division, and Anchor state of selected Devices.

+Note in the Web UI this script is generally replaced by the Quick Edit feature.
 Much like the Move Computers and Move Devices scripts, this allows bulk change of a few attributes of Purchase records: Status, Entitlement, and Section.